Lukhdhirji Engineering College: NCC

-Electrical Engineering Students Association (EESA)

-Electrical Engineering Students Association is a local student chapter at Electrical Engineering Department established by the enthusiasts of 2016 batch.
-Apart from technical lectures, seminars, symposiums etc. EESA also organizes various non technical activities at the departmental level such as Welcome & Farewell Functions, College Days, Departmental Day etc.

 Training and Placement Cell & Personality Development Cell (TP&PDC)

 Training and placement cell was established in the year 1962.

 Gymkhana

 L.E.
 College Morbi gives equal emphasis on sports and every year Annual Sports Week is organized in the even semester and various tournaments are organized in this week covering wide range of sports such as Volleyball, Cricket, Badminton etc. Students of L.E.
 College also participate in University Sports Meets and National Sports Meet.
 College sports teams have bought laurels in various games like Cricket, Kabaddi, Kho-Kho etc. in past.

-VIJAYANT - The Annual Tech fest

-Vijayant is the annual techfest of the institute.
-Its first edition was pioneered by 2012 batch and thus from then onward, the fest is organized every year with great enthusiasm and attracts participation from different institutes across the state.
-The latest edition of VIJAYANT was organized on 19 and 20 March 2015.
-It had more than 18 events (technical+non technical) and more than 1600 students participated in it.
-The theme of the techfest was 'Born to Win'.